 Unemployment Rate (Switzerland)

 The unemployment rate has been pretty low in Switzerland for a long time and the trend is still in decline.
 At the beginning of last year, unemployment stood at 3.0% in Switzerland but it kept declining as the year progressed until it fell to 2.4% in November last year.
-It ticked lower to 2.3% in June where it has remained for several months but it is expected to have declined by 0.2% in September.
+It ticked lower to 2.3% in June where it has remained for several months and it is expected to remain there again this month.
+But, as businesses shut down and some bankrupt, the unemployment rate will likely jump in March.
 Please follow us for live coverage of this event by live market analysts.

 <% indicator.indicator_name %>